 The Orbi, on the other hand, is available in two types of hardware units.
 There’s the RBR750, which is a tri-band Gigabit router that also has one WAN port and three LAN ports.
 And then there’s the RBS750 satellite unit.

 In a mesh setup, you need one router and another (or more) satellite unit.
 For now, you must start with a 2-pack (or a 3-pack) and add additional individual satellites to scale up your mesh.
-In a 2- or 3-pack, the two hardware units are pre-synced, making the initial setup job a walk in the park.
+The two hardware units are pre-synced in a 2- or 3-pack, making the initial setup job a walk in the park.

 Backhaul: Dedicated vs. dynamic vs. wired

-While both solutions are tri-band — they have the option of using one band as the dedicated backhaul to link the hardware units — they handle this quite differently.
+While both solutions are tri-band—they can use one band as the dedicated backhaul to link the hardware units—they handle this quite differently.

-The Orbi dedicates one of its 5GHz band, the 2.4Gbps 5GHz-2, as the backhaul band at all times.
+The Orbi dedicates one of its 5GHz bands, the 2.4Gbps 5GHz-2, as the backhaul band at all times.
 This band is never available to clients.
-This is partly why the RBR75 is not available as a standalone router.
+That is partly why the RBR75 is not available as a standalone router.
 Instead, you can only find it in a multi-unit pack.

-The catch is that the backhaul link can get pretty slow, especially when you place the hardware units far enough for it to pick the 2.4GHz band as backhaul.
-So, in a fully wireless setup, the Linksys can be quite slow.
+The catch is that the backhaul link can get pretty slow, especially when you place the hardware units far enough to pick the 2.4GHz band as backhaul.
+So, in a fully wireless setup, the Linksys can be pretty slow.

 Mobile app and management